-This Fall, the Planning & Community Development department will kick off the Lincoln Neighborhood Corridor Plan (The LiNC) in collaboration with community and neighborhood groups, local businesses and a variety of City departments.
+The Planning & Community Development department has kicked off the Lincoln Neighborhood Corridor Plan (The LiNC) in collaboration with community and neighborhood groups, local businesses and a variety of City departments.
 The LiNC will develop a roadmap for improving conditions for Lincoln Blvd. businesses and nearby residents south of the I-10 Freeway.

 This unique project goes beyond enhancing sidewalks, landscaping and right-of-way design by integrating additional tools to help local entrepreneurs thrive and contribute to a cohesive business community that better serves nearby residents and visitors.
 With a strong focus on beautification and the pedestrian experience, the LiNC will also address concerns related to traffic and congestion, safety, transit ridership, and parking.

 For more information, please visit the project webpage and sign up to receive notifications and updates about how you can join the growing list of interested residents and businesses who want to help improve conditions on this important City street.

 Submit comments to Peter James at email@example.com.

 Planning Commission Zoning Ordinance Review Resumes November 5

 The Draft Zoning Ordinance has been released for review and comment.
 The document and all related materials can be found on the Zoning Update page.
 This is the first major Zoning Ordinance Update since 1988 and will contain provisions to implement Santa Monica's Land Use and Circulation Element, adopted in July, 2010.
 Planning Commission meetings have been held on the subject since December and will continue through the summer.

 The topics scheduled to be covered at the remaining hearings are:

 November 19 - Town Hall meeting